CASE STUDY

 • If applicable, leverage scores and insights from previous CDP reports to inform changes and actions needed for future disclosures.

-• Get buy-in from relevant staff, board members and other stakeholders to ensure everyone understands the disclosure’s importance and their role in earning an improved score.
+• Get buy-in from relevant staff, board members, and other stakeholders to ensure everyone understands the disclosure’s importance and their role in earning an improved score.

-• Set science-based targets (SBTs) based on current data so that your organization has measurable and realistic goals.
+• Set science-based targets (SBTs) based on current data so your organization has measurable and realistic goals.

 • Compare progress and goals to peers to see how similar organizations have worked through their CDP disclosure and how they’ve worked to reduce their negative environmental impact.